Ucommercenet/Ucommerce-Gift-Cards/src/UCommerce.Transactions.Payments.GiftCard.Documentation/docs/Selling-gift-cards/How-do-i-buy-a-gift-card.markdown

 Please note that you need to present the amount without Tax as gift cards are purchased without tax added.
 Please also note that the price showed is calculated so any discounts applied will be taken into account in "YourPrice", but will not affect the price issued on the gift card.
-Alternatively you can also show the list price which is the price configured in the backend and the amount issued on the gift card regardless of discounts.
+Alternatively, you can also show the list price, which is the price, configured in the backend and the amount issued on the gift card regardless of discounts.

 {CODE-START:csharp /}